mftenergy/git-course/README.md

 Git katas has more exercises than the ones shown in here, so feel free to check them out if you want!

 ## Suggested Learning Path

-If you are coming to this repository for some basic Git knowledge, we recommend going through the exercises in the following order.
-This is the order that Jan Krag at Praqma teaches Git and might change over time.
-There are more exercises than this, but these should take you through everything you need to be able to use Git effectively in your day to day life.

 0. [setup-git-client](setup-git/README.md) - Setup your git client in order to do git operations like `commit`
 1. [basic-commits](basic-commits/README.md) - Very basic creation of commits.